-Special considerations for • Where incolveney proceedings concern a network market and result in a should be insolvency proceedings concerning natural persons • Where insolvency proceedings concern a natural person and result in a shortfall of assets to meet liabilities, the proceedings can exonerate the debtor of his unpaid liabilities provided he acts in good faith and certain requirements are met. • The requirements include: the debtor is not considered to be culpable for his demise, nor convicted by a final judgment of an economic crime; the debtor has sought to enter into a payment agreement and has paid the claims of preferential creditors and, at least the 25% of the claims of ordinary creditors.
+Special considerations for insolvency proceedings concerning natural persons

+- Where insolvency proceedings concern a natural person and result in a shortfall of assets to meet liabilities, the proceedings can exonerate the debtor of his unpaid liabilities provided he acts in good faith and certain requirements are met. - The requirements include: the debtor is not considered to be culpable for his demise, nor convicted by a final judgment of an economic crime; the debtor has sought to enter into a payment agreement and has paid the claims of preferential creditors and, at least the 25% of the claims of ordinary creditors.
 Few natural persons are able to meet these requirements.

-Secured creditor enforcement procedures • Secured lenders are generally prohibited from appropriating collateral without the supervision of either the court or a notary public. • The enforcement action that a lender can take will depend on the type of asset and security held. • A secured lender may adopt either judicial proceedings or extra-judicial proceedings to effect a sale of a property to repay a secured debt.
+Secured creditor enforcement procedures

+- Secured lenders are generally prohibited from appropriating collateral without the supervision of either the court or a notary public. - The enforcement action that a lender can take will depend on the type of asset and security held. - A secured lender may adopt either judicial proceedings or extra-judicial proceedings to effect a sale of a property to repay a secured debt.
 In the former, the court supervises the sale of the asset, and in the latter the sale is supervised by a notary public.
 In both cases, the property is auctioned, and if no sale is achieved, the lender may take control of the asset in exchange for 50%-70% of the appraisal value of the asset.
 However, the holder of a real estate mortgage may not initiate extra-judicial proceedings without an express right in the mortgage deed.
-As a general rule, the average time from the occurrence of an event of default to obtaining the property through judicial proceedings.
-Anticipated changes in the next two years In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
+As a general rule, the average time from the occurrence of an event of default to obtaining the property through judicial proceedings is between 6 and 18 months, but could be less in the case of the extra-judicial proceedings.

+In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: • an effective preventative restructuring framework; • a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; • an ability to cram down dissenting classes of creditors; • adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing
+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing